Use existing runbooks and modules

 Locate a module that you're interested in and select it to view its details.

-When you drill into a specific module, you can view more information about the module, including a link back to the PowerShell Gallery, any required dependencies, and all of the cmdlets and/or DSC resources that the module contains.
+When you drill into a specific module, you can view more information.
+This information includes a link back to the PowerShell Gallery, any required dependencies, and all of the cmdlets or DSC resources that the module contains.

-To install the module directly into Azure Automation, click the Import button.
+To install the module directly into Azure Automation, click Import.

-- After the module is imported, you can see the available activities, and you can use its resources in your runbooks and Desired State Configuration.
+After the module is imported, you can see the available activities.
+You can use module resources in your runbooks and DSC resources.